h0lg/FOMOcal/README.md

 Currently, the only one where this matters and is used is the event 📆 *Date*.

 > This is necessary because FOMOcal uses it to sort the event list and decide which events are past and hide them.
-For that purpose, the text representations different program pages use need to be converted into a `date` type to be comparable to other `date`s.
+For that purpose, the text representations different program pages use, need to be converted into a `date` type to be comparable to other `date`s.
 Otherwise, only alphabetic sorting would be supported - and you wouldn't like the result of that when mixing formats from different pages like `Sa, 26.
 April` and `26.
 April`.